pydeep9026/anime-search-react-app/README.md

 this is a anime search react website , it works by simply fetching anime data from jikan api.

-below attached is the site preview.
+below attached is the site preview

 LINK TO THE SITE: https://anime-search-9026.netlify.app/